The following information is intended as a guide for landlords and tenants participating in a hearing under the Residential Tenancy Act.

 What if I disagree with the Rental Officer’s decision?

-Any party who participates in or was represented at the hearing may appeal the decision to the Island Regulatory and Appeals Commission.
+Any party to the Order may appeal the decision to the Island Regulatory and Appeals Commission.
 Information on how to appeal a Rental Order can be found here.

 How do I ensure the Rental Order or decision will be enforced?